samccone/bundle-buddy/README.md

 # Bundle Buddy

-Bundle buddy helps you find **dulpicated** code across your bundle splits.
+Bundle buddy helps you find **duplicated** code across your bundle splits.

 ![11111](https://user-images.githubusercontent.com/883126/27545691-4edb6178-5a45-11e7-96c2-a248c94a0370.jpg)